What Are Offshore Casinos?

 States That Explicitly Ban Offshore Gambling

-No state has prosecuted a player, but gambling on offshore sites remains illegal in some states.
+Washington and Connecticut have laws that make online gambling illegal for residents.
+No state has prosecuted a player; gambling on offshore sites is illegal in some states.

 Other states may not ban it outright.

-However, the problem is there’s no legal protection if something goes wrong.
-Check your state laws before gambling online, especially if it’s in states with strict regulations.
+There’s no legal protection if something goes wrong.
+Check your state laws before gambling online, as some states have strict regulations.

 Safe Ways to Play at Offshore Casinos